UModeler/UModeler.github.io/_sources/AddGroup/PushPullTool.rst.txt

 .. figure:: /images/UModeler_PushPull_CuttingOut.jpg
    :scale: 95 %

-   When you push a polygon with ``Boundary Check`` property on, you can cut it out.
+   When you push a polygon with ``Border Check`` property on, you can cut it out.